carmonalab/scIntegrationMetrics/README.md

 A collection of metrics to evaluate scRNA-seq data integration quality, including LISI, per-cell type LISI, and silhouette average width (ASW).

-This package is based on [immunogenomics/LISI](https://github.com/immunogenomics/LISI) by [Korsunsky et al](https://www.nature.com/articles/s41592-019-0619-0), adds new metrics and can be applied directly on Seurat objects.
-For a description and motivation for the new metrics please refer to [Andreatta et al. (2023) *bioRxiv preprint*](https://www.biorxiv.org/content/10.1101/2023.07.07.548105v1).
+This package is based on [immunogenomics/LISI](https://github.com/immunogenomics/LISI); it adds new metrics and can be applied directly on Seurat objects.
+For a description and motivation for the new metrics see sections below and refer to [Andreatta et al. (2023) *bioRxiv preprint*](https://www.biorxiv.org/content/10.1101/2023.07.07.548105v1).

 ### Installation